 When the channel configuration is over, click the Channel View button on the channel page to see how learners will see the channel.
 You can share the channel URL with all of the users of your platform.
 They will be able to access the channel as long as they have visibility permissions for it.

 Content Visibility Rules

-Every channel created in the platform as described in the section Creating Channels can hold different types of content.
+Every channel created in the platform as described in the section Creating Custom Channels can hold different types of content.
 Both formal learning content (courses and learning plans) and informal learning content (assets and playlists) can be assigned to one or multiple channels, however, the system will display different content types according to a different logic.